-If you don’t think so, consider these hidden facts about Ritalin, which is normally considered to be a much lighter drug than any of the SSRI antidepressants (Prozac, Zoloft, Paxil) or the drugs are given for so-called Bipolar Disorder (Valproate, Lithium).
+If you don’t think so, consider these hidden facts about Ritalin, which is usually considered to be a much lighter drug than any of the SSRI antidepressants (Prozac, Zoloft, Paxil) or the drugs are given for so-called Bipolar Disorder (Valproate, Lithium).

-Ritalin, manufactured by Novartis, is the close cousin to speed which is given to perhaps four million American schoolchildren for a condition called Attention Deficit Disorder (ADD), or ADHD (Attention Deficit Hyperactivity Disorder).
+Ritalin, manufactured by Novartis, is the close cousin to speed, which is given to perhaps four million American schoolchildren for a condition called Attention Deficit Disorder (ADD) or ADHD (Attention Deficit Hyperactivity Disorder).

 ADD and ADHD, for which no organic causes have ever been found, are touted as a disease, conditions that afflict the young, causing hyperactivity, unmanageability, and learning problems.
 Of course, when you name a disorder or a syndrome and yet can find no single provable organic cause for it, you have nothing more than a loose collection of behaviors with an arbitrary title.

 Dr. Peter Breggin, referring to an official directory of psychiatric disorders, the DSM-III-R, writes that withdrawal from amphetamine-type drugs, including Ritalin, can cause “depression, anxiety, and irritability as well as sleep problems, fatigue, and agitation.”
 Breggin then remarks, “The individual may become suicidal in response to the depression.”